shiruken/hackintosh/README.md

   * SMCSuperIO.kext
 * [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases) (v1.3.4)

-Unzip the archives and copy the .kexts to `EFI/CLOVER/kexts/Other/` on the EFI partition of the USB device.
+Use Clover Configurator to mount the EFI partition of the USB drive.
+Copy the downloaded .kexts to `EFI/CLOVER/kexts/Other/` on the USB drive EFI parition.
 Copy `VirtualSmc.efi` to `EFI/CLOVER/drivers/UEFI/`.

 ## Configure Clover